-Saccular laughed, just a little too loud.
+Saccular laughed, a little too loud.
 [That was a joke!
 I would never—]

 [You’re trying my patience.]

-He closed his eyes, still smiling, and gave a slight shake of his head.
-[You only think it is, because you haven’t realized that we’re one and the—] he saw her puzzled stare, and cleared his throat.
-[Please—stand up.
+Atriya smiled and shook his head.
+[You only think it is, because you haven’t realized that we’re one and the—] he saw her puzzled expression and cleared his throat.
+[Please don’t kneel.
 I’m not a god and I’m not a teacher.
-I’m…a concerned friend, if you want to put a label on it.]
+I’m a…I’m a concerned friend, if you want to put a name to it.]

-Atriya’s outline blurred and fuzzed, and a network of glowing veins stretched out from his contours and printed incandescent jags onto the air around him.
-A second later, the veins shrank inward and formed into a purple gleam that ran across Atriya in a quick, momentary flash.
+Atriya’s outline blurred and fuzzed.
+Glowing veins stretched from his contours, printing incandescent jags onto the air around him.
+A second later, the veins formed into a purple gleam that ran across the Paladin in a quicksilver flash.

 He opened his eyes and smiled at Eun.
-[Your world is still intact.
-She can still cause mischief, but if you put Kora’s mind back in her body—and Holly’s mind in hers—then you’ll repair the rift that allowed her to escape.]
+[Your world is intact.
+She can still cause mischief, but if you put Kora’s mind back in her body—and Holly’s mind in hers—then you’ll repair the rift between planes.]

-[Will that expel her from our dimension?]
+[And we’ll boot her from our dimension?]

 [How long do we have?]
 Peter asked.
-[Before she becomes too much to handle?]

-Atriya smiled.
+He smiled again.
 [You have everything you need.
 And remember this: Holly Dent is on your side.
 She may not seem like it, but—]

 [She KILLED BITEFIGHTER!]
 Peter shouted.
 [How the fuck can you say she’s—]

-[But he came back, didn’t he?]
+[He came back, didn’t he?]
 Atriya gave him an even look.